Bytes4Run/Modular/README.md

 - PHP 8.1 or higher (8.1.7 recommended)
 - MariaDB 8 or higher, or MySQL in its defect
-- Had installed and activated this modules, php_curl, pdo, mod_rewrite
+- Had installed and activated this modules: php_curl, pdo, mod_rewrite
 - A compatible Composer with PHP 8 (to use PHP 7 to install, update the composer.json to make it so)
 - Node.js 18 or higher
-- Git
+- Git updated

 ## Getting the Project